este/este/README.md

 ## Tips and Tricks

-- To check app state, press `ctrl+shift+s` and then open console.
+- To check app state, press `ctrl+shift+s`, and then open console.
-- To check app render time, open console and write `este.measureRender(true)`.
+- To check app render time, open console, and write `este.measureRender = true`.
 - With global app state, we don't need IoC container so badly - [SOLID: the next step is Functional](http://blog.ploeh.dk/2014/03/10/solid-the-next-step-is-functional).
 Still DI is relevant for some cases and then use [Pure DI](http://blog.ploeh.dk/2014/06/10/pure-di/).
 - Use `const` by default, `let` if you have to rebind a variable.
 - Learn and use immutable [Seq](https://github.com/facebook/immutable-js#lazy-seq).
 Very handy for native arrays and objects.
 For example, get object values: `Seq(RoomType).toSet().toJS()`